-The College endeavors to help students avoid academic difficulty.
-Historically, the most successful students attend class regularly, complete and submit assignments in a timely fashion, and seek assistance from instructors, advisors, the Academic Resource Center, Student Health Services, or Counseling Services at the first signs of difficulty.
+The College endeavors to help students succeed academically and avoid academic difficulty.
+Historically, the most successful students attend class regularly, complete and submit assignments in a timely fashion, and seek assistance from instructors, advisors, Student Health Services, or the Academic Resource Center at the first signs of trouble.
 Moreover, students who are successful academically have learned to balance extracurricular activities with academics.

-Academic performance is monitored closely by the Dean of Academic Life each semester.
-The Dean will contact students at the conclusion of each semester whose academic performance indicates a cause for concern.
-Academic Warning may be triggered by any combination of two or more failing grades, incomplete grades, unsatisfactory grades, or course withdrawals in a semester; a semester grade point average below 1.80; or a cumulative grade point average less than the standards described in the table that follows.
+Academic performance is monitored closely by the Dean of Academic Life each term.
+The Dean will contact students at the conclusion of each term whose academic performance indicates a cause for concern.

 |Attempted Course Units